 As your MP my first priority was always to local residents.
 I helped thousands of residents during my time in Parliament by raising their concerns with local authorities, the GLA, Ministers and officials.
 I also lobbied on a huge range of issues to make sure the voice of Kensington was heard in Parliament.
 Detailed below are some examples:

-6. Carnival – Following several residents meetings I have worked with the Carnival organisers, the Police, local resident groups and the Borough to try to improve safety, whilst retaining the unique nature of the Carnival we enjoy.
+6. Carnival – Following several residents meetings I worked with the Carnival organisers, the Police, local resident groups and the Borough to try to improve safety, whilst retaining the unique nature of the Carnival we enjoy.
 I organised several local meetings and undertook a survey of 1,000 local residents and 100 businesses directly affected by Carnival.
-All parties are working towards improvements and more funding, with resident and Carnival Organisers input.
+All parties are working towards improvements and more funding with resident and Carnival Organisers input.

 8. Superfast Broadband – We formed a local lobbying group which met with BT and Council officials to overcome the obstacles for improving local broadband coverage.
-After several years of stalled progress, superfast coverage in the Borough has increased to 96.2%
+After several years of stalled progress, superfast coverage in the Borough has increased to 96.2%.

 9. Holiday Rentals – I have helped to raise the profile of the problems of properties on Airbnb and their complaints procedure and sort assurances that properties can not be advertised on Airbnb without the landlord’s consent.

 10. Pedicabs – Safety is an important issue for me.
-In Parliament I campaigned with the MP for Westminster for greater regulations on pedicabs including the need for them to have insurance and be licensed.
+In Parliament, I campaigned with the MP for Westminster for greater regulations on pedicabs including the need for them to have insurance and be licensed.
 I asked several written questions to the Minister to publicly highlight this important issue to him.